OpenSTEF/openstef/docs/source/user_guide/guides/probabilistic_forecasting.rst

 :class:`~openstef_models.transforms.postprocessing.quantile_sorter.QuantileSorter`
 owns the quantile-ordering invariant.

-This implementation differs from the existing :class:`~openstef_models.transforms.postprocessing.MapieQuantileCalibrator` in four deliberate ways:

-* it has no MAPIE runtime dependency;
-* it uses explicit asymmetric lower- and upper-tail formulas;
-* it leaves P50 unchanged unless requested; and
-* it does not sort independently corrected quantiles internally.

 The Alliander reference implementation additionally wraps each base forecaster and calibrates its predictions before ensemble combination.
 That placement is not equivalent to calibrating the final ensemble output.
 This OpenSTEF